Monday, July 25, 2011

 25.07.11.
 Snowy Heath St house, post June 13 quake

 Snowy CBD cordon focus.
 25.07.11.
-After a mild winter to date, late Sun night, 24 July, it started snowing & continued snowing intermittently on Mon.
-Snow was about a foot deep in our Heath St garden, the street in deep snow.
-Unusual for Christchurch, as coastal snow didn't fall every winter.
+After a mild winter to date, late Sunday night, 24 July, it started snowing.
+Continued snowing intermittently on Monday, snow about a foot deep in our Heath St garden, street in deep snow.
+Unusual for Christchurch, coastal snow didn't fall every winter.

 25.07.11.
 Snowy Heath St, post June 13 quake

-As I wanted to see DTZ ghost demolition, begun on Friday in the CBD cordoned red zone, I drove down snowy Guildford St. Greers Rd was snowy, as I'd find the rest of Christchurch that day.
-Roads were early morning iced & a car revved & skidded across Wairakei Rd crossing trying to move after traffic lights' green.
+I wanted to see DTZ multi-storay ghost demolition, begun on Friday in the CBD cordoned red-zone.
+I drove down snowy Guildford St. Greers Rd was snowy, as I'd find the rest of Christchurch that day.
+Roads were early morning icy, a revving car skidded across Wairakei Rd crossing trying to move after traffic-lights' green.

 25.07.11.
 Snowy front yard, Heath St house, post June 13 quake